Steve Young: Montana's backup: 1987–1990

 In 1989, Young displayed potential to become the team's starter in the future.
-While Montana won the NFL MVP award and led the team to a victory in Super Bowl XXIV, Young still had a good season, completing 69% of his passes for 1,001 yards, eight touchdowns, and only three interceptions.
+While Montana won the NFL MVP award and led the team to a victory in Super Bowl XXIV, Young had a good season, completing 69% of his passes for 1,001 yards, eight touchdowns, and only three interceptions.
 On October 22, 1989, he posted a perfect passer rating of 158.3 when he completed 11 of 12 passes for 188 yards and three touchdown passes in a 37–20 victory over the New England Patriots.

 Young rushed for a career-high 102 yards on just eight carries against the New Orleans Saints on December 23, 1990, making him only the second 49ers quarterback to rush for at least 100 yards in a single game.
 The 49ers lost the game 13–10.

 In his four seasons as a backup, Young threw 23 touchdown passes and only six interceptions.

+Young said of his relationship with Montana; "I will say this about Joe: Joe's a good dude.
+We got along.
+We played golf, we laughed, we did a lot of things together.
+But it was always awkward.
+There's a great commercial AT&T did a few years ago called ‘Awkward,’ where Joe and I come to Bo Jackson's house and he comes in unannounced.
+We have this weird interaction."
+Young has admitted "It's been awkward.
+It's always been awkward.
+And I think it'll always be awkward, because we both wanted to be super successful and there's only one job.
+And yet, we never argued.
+I never had a cross word with him.
+We never had it out, because there's nothing to have out.
+It's just awkward."